====================

 }

-The underlying integrals are analytic:
+The integrals are analytic:

 • LineSeg: slender‑rod inertia with endpoints \(\mathbf{r}_0, \mathbf{r}_1\), shifted to origin.